How to Drive 300 Basis Points in Margin

 - Are you streamlining back-office operations?
 Yes.

 - Have you negotiated cost out of supplier relationships?
 Yes.

-You’ve focused the majority of your time and attention on cost-cutting and for now you feel like you’ve done about all you can.
+You’ve focused most of your time and attention on cost-cutting, and for now you feel like you’ve done about all you can.

 The Problems with Pricing